 Finally, Choose Two Cups of Mix-ins!

-Chips: milk, butterscotch, dark or white chocolate chips, [we almost always use at least 1 c of some sort of chip in our bars], toffee bits, M&Ms, busted pretzels, raisins, dried currants, cranberries, cherries, or small bits of any other dried fruit, unsweetened coconut, mini-marshmallows, smashed candy canes or pretty much any other smashed candy, ...go wild!
+- choose 2 c of any of the following in any ratio you choose: Chips: milk butterscotch, dark or white chocolate chips, [we almost always use at least 1 c of some sort of chip in our bars], toffee bits, M&Ms, busted pretzels, raisins, dried currants, cranberries, cherries, or small bits of any other dried fruit, unsweetened coconut, mini-marshmallows, smashed candy canes or pretty much any other smashed candy, ...go wild!

-Grease a 9×13-in baking dish or pan with butter or baking spray.
+- Grease a 9x13-in baking dish or pan with butter or baking spray.